moretea/nixos-rfcs/0000-template.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-What parts of the design are still TBD?
+What parts of the design are still TBD or unknowns?